tpaviot/ProcessScheduler/README.md

 ## Contibuting

 The development started in december 2020, this is a release-early-work-in-progress.
 Feel free to submit :
 - new issues: questions, feature requests etc. Use our [issue tracker](https://github.com/tpaviot/ProcessScheduler/issues).
 Don't forget to assign the proper issue label, and describe the problem as precisely as possible by adding some python code to illustrate your question

 - new examples: submit a PR to add a notebook to the examples-notebooks suite

 - new tests: submit a PR to improve the number/type of current unittests

--  new code: submit a PR for fixing bugs, add new Task or Resource, opitmize function etc. Before, use pylint to remove trailing whitespaces, unused variables, unused imports
+- new code: submit a PR for fixing bugs, add new Task or Resource, opitmize function etc. Before submission, use pylint to remove trailing whitespaces, unused variables, unused imports

-## License
+## License/Author

 ProcessScheduler is distributed under the terms of the GNU General Public License v3 or (at your option) any later version.